 Possible side effects of chemotherapy

-The side effects of chemotherapy depend on the type and dose of drugs given and the length of time they are taken.
-General side effects of chemotherapy drugs can include:
+The side effects of chemo depend on the type and dose of drugs given and the length of time they are taken.
+General side effects can include:

 - Hair loss